pavankpdev/hellowebdev/README.md

 - `npm start`

-- Below is that .env file structure
+- Below is that .env file structure to store firebase credentials

 ```
 REACT_APP_API_KEY= <Your credentials>